-The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GX7 are two digital cameras that were officially introduced, respectively, in April 2013 and August 2013.
+The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GX7 are two digital cameras that were revealed to the public, respectively, in April 2013 and August 2013.
 Both the G6 and the GX7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G6 has a resolution of 15.9 megapixel, whereas the GX7 provides 15.8 MP.
+The G6 has a resolution of 15.9 megapixels, whereas the GX7 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is notably smaller (16 percent) than the Panasonic G6.
 However, the GX7 is slightly heavier (3 percent) than the G6.
 In this context, it is worth noting that neither the G6 nor the GX7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the G6 gets 340 shots out of its DMW-BLC12 battery, while the GX7 can take 350 images on a single charge of its DMW-BLG10 power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.